isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane.md

 <li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">the traveller’s name, and at least one other personal identifier such as the date of birth or passport number  corresponding exactly with the information in the traveller’s passport used for entry into Singapore;</li>
 <li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">a negative COVID-19 PCR test result;</li>
 <li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">the date and time when the COVID-19 PCR test was taken, which must be within 48 hours before the scheduled departure time of the designated VTL flight from the declared country/region of departure to Singapore; and</li>
-<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">the name of the testing institution conducting the COVID-19 PCR test, which must be from the list of internationally accredited or recognised laboratories, clinics, or medical facilities</li>
+<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">the name of the testing institution conducting the COVID-19 PCR test, which must be from the list of <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratories, clinics, or medical facilities</a></li>
 </ol>
 </li>
 </ol>
 </td>
 </tr>
 <tr>
-<td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;background-color:#E8E8E8;" id="transport"><b>Transportation from airport to accommodation</b></td>
+<td id="transport" style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;background-color:#E8E8E8;"><b>Transportation from airport to accommodation</b></td>
 <td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;"><p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">After undergoing the on-arrival COVID-19 PCR test at the airport, travellers must immediately take <b>private transportation, taxi, or private hire car</b> to travel to their declared accommodation and remain in isolation at that accommodation until they are notified that their test result is negative.
 Travellers shall also bear any transportation and accommodation costs incurred.</p>

 <p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">Travellers are not permitted to enter any retail or food &amp; beverage establishments, or procure any goods and services at the airport, including especially Jewel Changi Airport.
 The only exception is for the purchase of Singapore dollars or SIM cards, or mobile phone rental, which should be done either in the airport transit area before arrival immigration, in the baggage claim hall, or within the designated arrival passenger zone in the airport landside area.</p></td>